Meet our Aboriginal Career Specialists and learn more about they can help you:

 Creating A Culture Of Collaboration

-Interior Health (IH) is dedicated to working with Aboriginal populations within its boundaries and is focused on improving the health of Aboriginal people we care for.
-As we look to the future, IH is shifting the health care system away from hospitals and into our communities where many of our Aboriginal communities are located.
+Interior Health (IH) is dedicated to working with Aboriginal populations (First Nations, Métis, and Inuit) within its boundaries and is focused on improving the health of Aboriginal people we care for.
+As we look to the future, IH is shifting toward a more culturally-competent focus both in our hospitals and out in the community, to better serve Aboriginal Peoples within the Southern Interior region.
+Interior Health remains committed to the work of increasing our Aboriginal workforce, and ensuring that we hire and retain Aboriginal people at all levels of the organization – from front line to leadership.

 - Kukpi7 Wayne Christian, Splatsin te Secwepemc